okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-20/index.md

 ![Flowchart - update user (PUT)](/img/oin/scim_flow-user-update-put.png "Simple flow diagram for updating a user with a PUT operation")

-Updating a user refers to modifying an attribute in the Okta user profile that is mapped with an attribute in the SCIM application.
+Updating a user refers to modifying an attribute in the Okta user profile that is mapped to an attribute in the SCIM application.

 To update a user, you need to enable the functionality in the Okta Admin Console:

-1. Select the SCIM application from your list of applications.
+1. Select your SCIM integration from the list of integrations in your Okta org.
 1. Under the **Provisioning** tab, click **To App**.
 1. In the **Update User Attributes** option, click **Enable** and then **Save**.